xavierchia/xavierchia.github.io/hire.md

 permalink: /hire/
 ---

+Need some 1-on-1 help?

+Good news!
 I've decided to offer *micro consulting sessions* for a limited time.

 Here's what I can help you with: